-For Solitics, an Israel-based data management and marketing automation platform that enables B2C brands to personalise customer experiences, real-time delivery is a central pillar of its service, which connects online and offline data sources and links them to marketing actions.
-Defining ‘real time’ with clarity is therefore essential, according to Solitics CEO and founder Tomer Baumel.
+For Solitics, an Israel-based customer engagement and analytics platform, enabling B2C brands to personalise and optimize customer journeys, real-time delivery is at the essence of its service.
+Solitics connects online and offline data sources, and links them to marketing actions, to enable the personalisation of every customer touchpoint real time, or ‘live’.
+Defining ‘real time’ clearly is therefore essential, according to Solitics’ CEO and Founder Tomer Baumel.

 “We define real-time in terms of time, context and content,” Baumel said.
 “So, we have that time value of 1.8 seconds, which is the response time of the system.
 Added to that is the context, which considers the suitability and accuracy of the marketing service’s response, taking into account individual user behaviour.
 Then we have content, which means intervening via the right channel with the right information or offer.